BPL-Development-Team/poe-client/README.md

 - 100% test coverage and style enforced with wemake's flake8
 - Fully typed with pydantic and checked with mypy, [PEP561 compatible](https://www.python.org/dev/peps/pep-0561/)

+## Limitations
+There is no API endpoint only to fetch rate limit headers.
+This means that the Client is not aware of what rules exist until it makes a real request.
+Thus, be aware that sending too many request at the same time leads to being rate limited.
+Try to batch by 5, we've seen this as a safe level of concurrency.

 ## Installation